-"Then turn him away.
-I'll take care of it."
+"Here?
+It is impossible--it would mean ruin for both."
+"Then turn him away I'll take care of it."
 Her heart was singing wildly.
-It was, only because of this chance to save so- many countless myriads of humans, of course.
-She remembered his, wide, white smile.
-She remembered how he had calmly forced a colonel of the Emperor's own forces, to turn and bow his head to her in apology-to her, an Earthgirl, who could stand there and forgive him.

-Bel Arvardan could do anything!
+It was only because of this chance to save so many countless myriads of humans, of course.
+She remembered his wide, white smile.
+She remembered how he had calmly forced a colonel of the Emperor's own forces to turn and bow his head to her in apology--toher, an Earthgirl, who could stand there and forgive him.
+Bel Arvardan could doanything!